 (photo credit: MARC ISRAEL SELLEM/THE JERUSALEM POST)

-Bitan, who is suspected of accepting bribe money, money laundering, fraud and breach of trust, was questioned for five hours in his fourth round of questioning.
+Bitan is suspected of accepting a bribe, money laundering, fraud and breach of trust.

-It is suspected that Bitan advanced the interests of organized- crime figures, such as Hussam Jarushi, in exchange for assisting him in erasing alleged debts to the criminal entities.
+It is believed that Bitan advanced the interests of several organized-crime figures, such as Hussam Jarushi, in exchange for assisting him in erasing alleged debts to the criminal entities.